anupdebnath/mikrotik-backup-to-git-script/mikrotik-pki-auth.md

 # Automate Tasks Using Scripts

-Now that password less SSH is enabled, you can automate tasks by creating scripts on your MikroTik router that use SSH to run commands on other devices, allowing centralized management of tasks like configuration backups, log retrieval, and system monitoring.
+Now that passwordless SSH is enabled, you can automate tasks by creating scripts on your MikroTik router that use SSH to run commands on other devices, allowing centralized management of tasks like configuration backups, log retrieval, and system monitoring.